Where to pre-order Xbox Series X – who has stock and best deals - TheNewsTrace

-There are two consoles accessible the Xbox Series X (£449) and a digital Xbox Series S version (£349) and each are due to launch on the identical day, November 10th.
+There are two consoles out there the Xbox Series X (£449) and a digital Xbox Series S version (£349) and each are due to launch on the identical day, November 10th.

+And whereas it might solely seem to be yesterday once we discovered the official worth, specs and video games for the Xbox Series X, the prospect to pre-order the console has already arrived.

 Right here is all you want to find out about how to pre-order the Xbox One X.